Startup Lessons From The Industrial Wearables Leader

-RealWear: A great case of smart glasses technology designed for industry with the right approach and business model
+RealWear: A great case of an augmented reality headset designed for industry with the right approach and business model

 In the past few months we have seen several industrial wearables startups going through financial difficulties and even shutting down.
 Some believe that unless you are Google, Facebook or Microsoft, or have raised billions of dollars in capital, it is very difficult for a technology startup to stay in business.
 However, there are exceptions.
-Chief among these is RealWear, a Vancouver, WA startup that has built a solid business case for smart glasses technology in the enterprise space.
+Chief among these is RealWear, a Vancouver, WA startup that has built a solid business case for an augmented reality headset in the enterprise space.
 Here is what I have learned from RealWear.

 RealWear has raised $17M and has built a solid business with great customers and partners.
 While other startups have raised more, they weren’t able to remain in business because they grew too fast.
 My point here is that you can do it with less capital by being more focused and keeping it lean.
 That’s exactly what RealWear has done.

-2. Focus on building smart glasses that meet the strict standards of industrial use cases
+2. Focus on building an augmented reality headset that meet the strict standards of industrial use cases

-RealWear understood very early that if they wanted to succeed in industries like Oil and Gas, they needed to develop smart glasses technology with an “intrinsically safe” option.
+RealWear understood very early that if they wanted to succeed in industries like Oil and Gas, they needed to develop an augmented reality headset with an “intrinsically safe” option.
 Specifically, they would need to pursue ATEX Zone 1 for any industrial wearables destined for hazardous environments.
 Without ATEX Zone 1, IECEx Zone 1, and CSA C1-D1 certifications, it’s impossible to sell to companies whose workers routinely encounter dangerous conditions.

-3. Build smart glasses that are lightweight and compatible with PPE
+3. Build augmented reality headsets that are lightweight and compatible with PPE

-The easiest way to sell smart glass technology to industrial enterprise companies is to build a product that can be easily integrated into an existing PPE such as a hard hat.
-That’s exactly what RealWear has done with the smart glasses technology that underpins HMT-1® and the intrinsically safe HMT-1Z1™.
+The easiest way to sell augmented reality tech to industrial enterprise companies is to build a product that can be easily integrated into an existing PPE such as a hard hat.
+That’s exactly what RealWear has done with the technology that underpins HMT-1® and the intrinsically safe HMT-1Z1™.
 Both solutions easily clip into hard helmets and bump caps.
 Also, it’s essential that any industrial wearable designed to work throughout a full shift be lightweight.
 This can be the crucial factor between a pilot that stalls and global deployment.

 4. Keep it simple and focus on a limited number of key use cases